chainHero/heroes-service/README.md

 		return nil, fmt.Errorf("Unable to get the orderer user failed: %v", err) }

-	// Get an organisation user (admin) that will be used to sign proposal
+	// Get an organisation user (admin) that will be used to sign the proposal
 	// The authentication will be made with local certificates orgUser, err := fcutil.GetPreEnrolledUser(
 		client,